This document contains detailed rules for IPSC 2018.

 Points are only awarded for solving subproblems.
 A team receives 1 point for each easy subproblem solved and 2 points for each difficult subproblem solved.

 The total time is the sum of the time consumed for each solved subproblem.
 (There is no time consumed for a subproblem that is not solved.)
-If you submit the correct output for a subproblem T seconds after the contest starts, the time consumed is (T seconds) + (10 minutes) × (number of wrong submissions) × (difficulty) where the difficulty is 1 for easy and 2 for hard subproblems.
+If you submit the correct output for a subproblem T seconds after the contest starts, the time consumed is (T seconds) + (10 minutes) × (number of wrong submissions) × (points received for the subproblem).

-Some special tasks are scored differently.
-For example, solving some tasks doesn't alter your points, but it decreases your total time.
+Some special problems are scored differently.
+For example, solving some problems doesn't alter your points, but it decreases your total time.
 In such cases, their problem statements will contain an accurate description of their scoring.

 Minus sixty minutes are awarded for sending the organizers a postcard before the contest starts (see "Postcard Quest" on the front page).